akka/.github/CONTRIBUTING.md

 Sometimes it is convenient to place 'internal' classes in their own package.
 In such situations we prefer 'internal' over 'impl' as a package name.

 ### Scala style

 Most Akka projects use [Scalafmt](https://scalameta.org/scalafmt/docs/installation.html) to enforce some of the code style rules.

-When IntelliJ detects the `.scalafmt.conf` and promts "Scalafmt configuration detected in this project" you should select "Continue using IntelliJ formatter" and instead install the [Scalafmt IntelliJ plugin](https://scalameta.org/scalafmt/docs/installation.html#intellij).
-Install the nightly plugin (until version 2.0.0 or later becomes stable) and enable "Format on save".
+It's recommended to enable Scalafmt formatting in IntelliJ.
+Use version 2019.1 or later.
+In Preferences > Editor > Code Style > Scala, select Scalafmt as formatter and enable "Reformat on file save".
+IntelliJ will then use the same settings and version as defined in `.scalafmt.conf` file.
+Then it's not needed to use `sbt scalafmtAll` when editing with IntelliJ.

 ### Java style